 On July 3, 1942 took off from Hickam Field on Oahu piloted by Lt.
-Fred W. Durbin as part of of "A" Flight departed on a flight bound for Christmas Island Airfield with a reduced crew and two 250 gallon auxiliary fuel tanks in the bomb bay.
+Fred W. Durbin as part of of "A" Flight on a flight bound for Christmas Island Airfield with a reduced crew and two 250 gallon auxiliary fuel tanks in the bomb bay.
 Shortly after take off the right engine caught fire and pilot Durbin attempted to ditch offshore, but struck a camouflaged observation tower on the beach shearing off the left wing causing the bomber to disintegrate.
 During the crash, Durbin and Evans were tossed from the plane severely injuring both men.
 Winemuller and Arnold were trapped in the burning wreckage and killed.

 After the crash, the bodies of Winemuller and Arnold were recovered.

 Winemuller is buried at National Memorial Cemetery of the Pacific (Punchbowl) at row M, grave 844.
 Arnold is buried at Bethesda United Methodist Church Cemetery in Lawrenceville, GA.

 USAF Serial Number Search Results - B-26B Marauder 41-17584